Online • outdoors • ad-hoc session

 I’m Star,

-a counsellor and Third-Culture Kid (TCK).
+a counsellor and Asian Third-Culture Kid.

 If this feels familiar, you’re welcome to get in touch for a free 20-minute intro call and see whether working together feels like the right fit.